kr-colab/product-space-FEM/inference/README.md

 - normalize spatial and genetic data
     * `SpatialDivergenceData.normalize( )`

-- compute kernel density estimate on the boundary
+- make a function that computes kernel density estimate on the boundary
     * `SpatialDivergenceData.boundary_fn( )`

 - slice spatial *and* genetic data all at once intro train/test sets